MapReduce: Partition function

 (i.e. the reducers assigned the larger shares of the non-uniformly partitioned data).

 Between the map and reduce stages, the data are shuffled (parallel-sorted / exchanged between nodes) in order to move the data from the map node that produced them to the shard in which they will be reduced.
 The shuffle can sometimes take longer than the computation time depending on network bandwidth, CPU speeds, data produced and time taken by map and reduce computations.

 Comparison function

 The input for each Reduce is pulled from the machine where the Map ran and sorted using the application's comparison function.

 Reduce function

 The framework calls the application's Reduce function once for each unique key in the sorted order.
 The Reduce can iterate through the values that are associated with that key and produce zero or more outputs.

 In the word count example, the Reduce function takes the input values, sums them and generates a single output of the word and the final sum.

 Output writer

 The Output Writer writes the output of the Reduce to the stable storage.

 Theoretical background

-Properties of Monoid are the basis for ensuring the validity of Map/Reduce operations.
+Properties of monoids are the basis for ensuring the validity of MapReduce operations.